 I loved coming face to face with the distinct characteristics that make San Juan and Old San Juan two pieces of one giant puzzle.
 The history, the architecture, the culture are all alive and well in both, but the feelings I felt when walking down the cobbled streets and eating at the cafes in Old San Juan were noticeable.

 I had a few favorite spots; Cafe Berlin and Verde Mesa.
 Both had exceptional vegan and vegetarian fare and both were a juxtaposition in ambiance from each other.
 More than once, we dined for lunch at Cafe Berlin during our stay.

 When I dined at Cafe Berlin they had both a traditional plaintain based mofongo and a yucca based mofongo; all vegan.
-Since I had never seen a yucca version before, I HAD TO TRY IT and IT WAS FANTASTIC!
-Moist, flavorful, full of texture....it was so incredible, I had it multiple times on my trip.
+Since I had never seen a yucca version before, I HAD TO TRY IT (above picture on the left).
+It was moist, flavorful, full of texture....it was so incredible, I went back multiple times to have it.

 When it came to Verde Mesa, we walked a little ways across town to the other side of Old San Juan for a totally different kind of experience.

 The food was veggie heavy and the decor was eclectic; a mixture of Mediterranean and French flares.
 It was cute! and you felt transported to the Rivera.
 That evening I stuck to a giant salad filled with grains, vegetables, sprouts, beans and light vinaigrette dressing with an appetizer of hummus and toast.
 Everything was fresh and absolutely delicious.

 After dinner we walked the enchanted streets I had pictured for years.
 We walked them any chance we got.